 Compare packages and prices before making your decision which hosting company you want to use.

-I use Ionos (used to be known as 1&1) for my hosting and the instructions that follow on installing WordPress on your domain will be with this hosting company.
+I use Ionos (used to be known as 1&1) and Siteground for hosting various blogs, the instructions that follow are for installing WordPress on your domain with Ionos.

-Here are some more popular ones for you to consider if you prefer not to use Ionos:
+Here are some more popular hosting companies for you to consider if you prefer to not use Ionos:

 SiteGround – Very popular with bloggers: